Pelagicore/qface/docs/usage.rst

 .. image:: qface_concept.png

 There are several ways to call the generator.

-Invokation
+Invocation
 ==========

-Direct Invokation
+Direct Invocation
 -----------------

 You can call the generator directly by using the provided script.
 All generator should at minimum expect a series of inputs and one output path.
 This is normally recommended for production.

 .. code-block:: sh

-    ./csvgen.py input output
+    ./csv.py src dst

 Via qface invokation
 --------------------